Analysis of Stroke on Brain Computed Tomography Scans.

 |Year of completion:||October 2013|

 |Advisor :||Jayanthi Sivaswamy|

-Saurabh Sharma, J. Sivaswamay, R. Power, L.T.
-Kishore and R. Varma - Assisting Acure Infarct Detection from Non-contract CT using Image Adaptive Window Setting Proceedings of 14th Conference on Medical Image Perception (MIPS 2011),09-11 Aug.
+Saurabh Sharma, Sivaswamy Sivaswamay, Power Ravuri and L.T.
+Kishore - Assisting Acure Infarct Detection from Non-contract CT using Image Adaptive Window Setting Proceedings of 14th Conference on Medical Image Perception (MIPS 2011),09-11 Aug.
 2011, Dublin, Ireland.
 [PDF]

 Mayank Chawla, Saurabh Sharma, Jayanthi Sivaswamy and Kishore L.T - A Method for Automatic Detection and Classification of Stroke from Brain CT Images Proceedings of 31st Annual International Conference of the IEEE Engineering in Medicine and Biology Society(EMBC 09), 2-6 September, 2009, Minneapolis, USA.
 [PDF]

 - S. Sharma, J. Sivaswamy - Automatic detection of early infarct from brain CT International Symposium on Medical Imaging in conjunction with ICVGIP, 2010 [PDF]